buzzibaer/FanPlugin.Wrapper/README.md

 So if you going to load up the table "DarkPrinzess" a topper video is shown on the fan for ambiente purposes.

+## What does it do?
+This small cluecode application is getting a pinball table and is than selection a corresponding pic / vid on the 3d holografic fan.

+If you want to see it in action look here = https://youtu.be/gSEaMVhVHcs or here https://youtu.be/rK_Xfbv4QXQ

+Or an update video with rom / pup events integration = https://youtu.be/YnqAcIEPP1M

+## How does it work?
+You can add this to your PupPack Folder for VPX.
+It will then select a specific vid / pic on your fan for this table

 ## The Fan
 I bought this device here: [AliExpress Link] (https://de.aliexpress.com/item/4000579865125.html?spm=a2g0s.9042311.0.0.659e4c4dMc6T5K)